chroma-core/chroma/chromadb/utils/embedding_functions/schemas/README.md

 # Embedding Function Schemas

 This directory contains JSON schemas for all embedding functions in Chroma.
-These schemas are used to validate the configuration of embedding functions and ensure that they are properly configured.
 The purpose of having this schema is to support cross language compatibility, and to validate that changes in one client library do not accidentally diverge from others.

 ## Schema Structure